brandur/sorg/content/articles/cloud-databases.md

-[CockroachDB][cockroach] is a product built out of Cockroach Labs, a company founded by ex-Googlers who are known to have been influencial in building Google File System and Google Reader.
+[CockroachDB][cockroach] is a product built out of Cockroach Labs, a company founded by ex-Googlers who are known to have been influential in building Google File System and Google Reader.
 It's based on the design laid out by the original Spanner paper, and like spanner, uses a time-based mechanic to achieve consistency, but without the